 This year the Library Gardening Group is continuing to open the ‘Tradescant’s Retreat’ garden every 2nd Saturday each month, from 1.30 til about 4.00.
+You will also find us open at other times, for example, when there is an event in the library square.

 It is an opportunity to meet others interested in gardening, share seeds and plants, do some gardening or just sit and read or enjoy the garden.
 There are benches and a gazebo so there is somewhere to sit and shelter.